PaulinaSzelemetko/Feed-Reader-Testing-for-Udacity-Nanodegree/README.md

 This project is for Udacity Nanodegree and is used to learn the tests in Jasmine framework.

-HOW TO VIEW THE TESTS?
+HOW CAN YOU OPEN PROJECT IN A BROWSER?

+1. Download or clone the repository
+2. Navigate to 'frontend-nanodegree-feedreader
-To run all test suites open index.html in your browser.
+3. Open index.html in your browser
-All tests will be on end of the page.